jfraser2/AWS-lambda-assessment/README.md

 A single dangling image is created after every run.
 A dangling Image, always says none, none.<br/>
 You may also delete the notificationandtemplate image and/or container if you change the code<br/>

-The first is to figure out is the container-host, this is the first of two settings that ever change in the sam local start-api<br/>
+The first is to figure out is the container-host, this is the first of two settings that change in the sam local start-api<br/>
+wsl -d docker-desktop hostname -i<br/>
 In a windows shell type"docker context ls" look for keywords like docker or npipe, in the response listing for<br/>
 Current DOCKER_HOST based configuration, those are the values for container-host.
 The second one that changes is --profile<br/>
 --profile is discussed in the Testing Installs section.
 If you do change other values you will get wired errors.<br/>